smjasper3/TRTADSF/README.md

 # To Rule Them All Data Science Flowchart (TRTADSF)
-The purpose of this project is to act as a resource to data scientists to help them be more efficient and effective at their jobs.
+The purpose of this project is to function as a resource to data scientists to help them be more efficient and effective at their jobs.
-The purpose is NOT to act as a substitute for or replacement of underlying knowledge of coding and statistical concepts.
+The purpose is NOT to function as a substitute for or replacement of underlying knowledge of coding and statistical concepts.

 Key features:
 * Flowchart of each data science concept